jupyterlab/galata/README.md

     $ galata --delete-references
     $ galata --update-references 2020-08-22_14-01-30
 ```

-## Versioning
-Galata package is versioned with the same major, minor and patch versions as the JupyterLab it is made for.
-For example, if Galata is based on JupyterLab 3.0.1, a valid Galata version is 3.0.1-1 to 3.0.1-n.
-This version matching is enforced before Galata packages are published, for consistency.

 ## About Galata Name
 Galata framework is named after [Galata Tower](https://en.wikipedia.org/wiki/Galata_Tower) in Istanbul.
 Centuries ago, Galata Tower was used to spot fires in the city.
 Tower was also used as astronomical observatory in the past.